chedim/cliffhanger/README.md

 ## Datapoint classes
 Every cliffhanger source file corresponds to a single datapoint class.
+Every datapoint class corresponds to a stream of instances of that class that can be accessed using the name of the class in its plural form.
 Class package name is constructed from the relative path of the file.
 The name of the file becomes the name of the class.
 Classes are automatically located and loaded during runtime using paths from `CLIFF_LIB` environment variable.